andrewblake1/WorksManagement/README.md

 Project/Works management system for Northpower's Westcoast Energy

+check apache error log if not working for unknown reason.
+Might be a few instruction missing so need to fix in next install

-Server installation (apache):
+#1./ Server installation (apache):
-1./
-Ensure mod_rewrite is on in virtual host
+#Ensure mod_rewrite is on in virtual host
+a2enmod rewrite

 Sample virtual host:
 <VirtualHost *:80>